 The Board of Directors has defined the Bank's liquidity limits for the daily operational level and for budgeting plans.
-The Danish FSA has designated BankNordik as a systematically important financial institution (SIFI).
-With a liquidity coverage ratio (LCR) of 228.2% on 31 December 2023 BankNordik's liquidity position remains robust.
+The Danish FSA has designated Føroya Banki as a systematically important financial institution (SIFI).
+With a liquidity coverage ratio (LCR) of 337.4% and a NSFR ratio of 154.5% on 31 December 2024 Føroya Banki's liquidity position remains robust.